Our clarifications and explanations within quoted statements appear inside [ ]

 Why did God inflict this Punishment upon His People?
 The confederated tribes were wrong to have gone to war against their brother tribe without first having given the Benjaminite elders a reasonable opportunity to investigate the crime and to punish the perpetrators thereof in Benjaminite territory in accordance with the latter's judicial procedures.
 Moreover, the elders of the confederated tribes had presumptuously requested of God that He inform them which tribe was to advance first against Benjamin rather than whether they should even resort to war (rather than mediation) in the first instance (see Judges 20:18).
 And the elders of Benjamin were certainly wrong not to have coupled their rejection of the confederated tribes’ extradition request with a solemn promise to expeditiously investigate the crime and punish the perpetrators thereof themselves.
 Lastly, since these events took place during a time when all of the Hebrew tribes tolerated widespread idolatry among their members (see Judges 17:1 - 18:31), it must have been galling to the God of Israel that the Jewish people were so willing to "eliminate the Evil from Israel" by waging an internecine war in order to vindicate the honor of a dishonorable man (who, at the outset, had sacrificed his wife to the mob and then, in an effort to incite his fellow Jews into a frenzy, had mutilated her corpse), yet were so unwilling to "eliminate the Evil from Israel" by removing idolatry and idolaters from the midst of Israel in order to vindicate the Honor of God.

-Although their reasons were different, due to their mutual attachment to the Exile, the non-Zionist Jewish elite of Europe -- both the Secular and Religious -- acted the part of the biblical meraglim (spies), tribal leaders all, who gave their defamatory report to the Jewish people concerning the Land of Israel, thereby causing that generation who refused to abandon the Exile to, instead, mida k'neged mida, perish in the Exile (see Num.
+Although their reasons were different, due to their mutual attachment to the Exile, the non-Zionist Jewish elite of Europe -- both the Secular and Religious -- acted the part of the biblical “meraglim” (English-language translation: spies), tribal leaders all, who gave their defamatory report to the Jewish people concerning the Land of Israel, thereby causing that generation who refused to abandon the Exile instead -- mida k'neged mida -- to perish in the Exile (see Num.
 13:27 - 14:35).

 While the Shoah did not create the State of Israel, the absence of the State of Israel did create the Shoah.
-It is often alleged that the existence of the modern State of Israel was the direct result of the Shoah; but this is certainly False.
-For, Israel exists neither due to Europe's alleged guilty conscience over its complicity in the Shoah nor due to United Nations General Assembly Resolution 181 (commonly known as the Palestine Partition Plan) issued in the wake of the Shoah -- which resolution was nonetheless rejected by the Arab leadership of Mandatory Palestine as well as by each and every Arab and (non-Arab) Muslim state which was then a member of the United Nations -- but due only to the fact that the God of Israel enabled the renascent Jewish State to militarily defeat the seven Arab states which, together with local Arab militias drawn from Arab-populated communities throughout the Land of Israel, had subsequently sought to annihilate the Jewish State from the face of the Earth.
-Yet, it is undeniably True that the Shoah was the direct result of the non-existence of the modern State of Israel.
-For, had the Jewish State already existed when Nazi Germany, y’mach sh’mo, arose from the ashes of World War I, virtually all of those who perished in the Shoah would, instead, have been forcibly expelled by Nazi Germany, y’mach sh’mo, to a welcoming Israel; and, consequently, there would have been no Shoah.
+It is often alleged that the existence of the State of Israel was the direct result of the Shoah; but this is certainly False.
+For, Israel exists neither due to Europe's alleged guilty conscience over its complicity in the Shoah nor due to United Nations General Assembly Resolution 181 (also known as the Palestine Partition Plan) issued in the wake of the Shoah -- which resolution was nonetheless rejected by the Arab leadership of Mandatory Palestine as well as by each and every Arab and (non-Arab) Muslim state which was then a member of the United Nations -- but due only to the fact that the God of Israel enabled the renascent Jewish State to militarily defeat the seven Arab states which, together with local Arab militias drawn from Arab-populated communities throughout the Land of Israel, subsequently sought to annihilate the Jewish State.
+Yet, it is undeniably True that the Shoah was the direct result of the non-existence of the State of Israel.
+For, had the Jewish State already existed when Nazi Germany, y’mach sh’mam, arose from the ashes of World War I, virtually all of those who perished in the Shoah would, instead, have been forcibly expelled by Nazi Germany, y’mach sh’mam, to a welcoming Israel; and, consequently, there would have been no Shoah.

 Jewish tradition informs us that the lives of our ancestors serve as guideposts for our own conduct.
 In our unending love for, and attachment to, the Exile, we are like our tribal ancestors who descended to the Land of Egypt and found such a good life waiting for them that they decided to permanently settle there.
 As the Torah relates: "Thus Israel settled in the Land of Egypt in the region of Goshen; they acquired property in it and they were fruitful and multiplied greatly."
 (Gen. 47:27); and: "The Children of Israel were fruitful, teemed, increased, and became strong -- very, very much so; and the Land [of Egypt] became filled with them."
 (Ex.
 1:7).
 God was displeased with our ancestors’ growing love of, and attachment to, Egypt; and, in order to remind our people that they should not regard Egypt as if it were Gan Eden, He created the geopolitical circumstances which induced the reigning Pharaoh, y’mach sh’mo, to fear and hate the Israelites.
 As the Torah relates: "And a new king arose over Egypt who did not know of Joseph.
 He said to his people, ‘Behold!
 The people -- the Children of Israel -- are more numerous and stronger than we.
 Come, let us outsmart it, lest it become [even more] numerous; and it may be that if a war will occur, it too may join our enemies, and wage war against us and go up from the Land.’
 So they appointed taskmasters over it in order to afflict it with their burdens … The Egyptians enslaved the Children of Israel with crushing harshness.
 They embittered their lives with hard work, with mortar and with bricks, and with every labor of the field; all of their labors which they imposed upon them [were] with crushing harshness."
 (Ex.
 1:8-14).
 What does the Torah mean when it states that the new Pharaoh "did not know of Joseph"?
 Since the survival of Egypt and, consequently, his own reign, were made possible only through the administrative skills of Joseph, the new Pharaoh was surely acquainted with the fame of Joseph.
 Rather, the Torah’s statement means that the new Pharaoh did not feel beholden to the Jewish people on account of the loyalty and accomplishments of Joseph.
 On the contrary, despite the accomplishments of Joseph, the new Pharaoh felt nothing but scorn for the Jewish people.
 Yet, even then, our ancestors did not desire to leave the Egyptian "paradise".
 As the Torah relates: "…and the Children of Israel groaned because of the work and they cried out.
 Their outcry because of the work went up to God."
 (Ex.
 2:23).
 They complained only because of the harshness of the work imposed upon them by the Egyptians and, accordingly, they cried to have their burdens lightened; but they had no desire to leave their Egyptian homes and Egyptian lives.
 Indeed, God redeemed Israel from slavery not because of their merit -- they had very little -- but only to sanctify His Own Name.
 As the Torah relates: "And Egypt shall know that I am HaShem, when I stretch out My Hand over Egypt; and I shall take the Children of Israel out from among them."
 (Ex.
 7:5); and: "HaShem spoke to Moses, saying, … ‘I will be glorified through Pharaoh and his entire army, and Egypt will know that I am Hashem.’"
 (Ex.
 14:1-4).
 Even against their will did God take our ancestors out of Egypt.
 As the Torah relates: "They [the Israelites] said to Moses, ‘Were there no graves in Egypt that you took us to die in the Wilderness?
 What is this that you have done to us to take us out of Egypt?
 Is this not the statement that we made to you in Egypt, saying, "Let us be, and we will serve Egypt"?
 For, it is better that we serve Egypt than that we should die in the Wilderness!’"
 (Ex.
 14:11-12); and: "The Children of Israel said to them [Moses and Aaron], ‘If only we had died by the Hand of HaShem in the Land of Egypt, as we sat by the pot of meat, when we ate bread to satiety, for you have taken us out to this Wilderness to kill this entire congregation by famine.’"
 (Ex.
 16:3); and: "The rabble that was among them cultivated a craving, and the Children of Israel also wept once more, and said, ‘Who will feed us meat?
 We remember the fish that we ate in Egypt free of charge, and the cucumbers, melons, leeks, onions, and garlic.
 But now, our life is parched, there is nothing; we have nothing to anticipate but the manna!’"
 (Num.
 11:4-6).